 Keep in mind these side effects of endometriosis can last throughout the entire month of a women’s cycle not just during their period.

 Diagnosing endometriosis may be suspected from the history of what you have been experiencing.
 An examination from your doctor may be needed to localise tenderness.
 You may also be required to take a blood test, a serum CA-125 is sometimes helpful in monitoring the course of a severe disease.
 It is less reliable as an indicator in early stages though.
 Ultrasound will not detect most types of endometriosis; however, it is most useful for picking up endometriosis that has formed a lump inside the ovary.
 Surgery is the most reliable course of action for diagnosing endometriosis.
 Laparoscopy is the most common surgery for gynaecologists to perform, it involves removing endometriosis from the peritoneum (lining) covering the pelvic organs.
-Surgery may be necessary to establish diagnosis, to check for cure, recurrence, or the possible effect of the endometriosis on fertility.
+Surgery may be necessary to establish diagnosis, recurrence, or the possible effect of the endometriosis on fertility.
 Drug therapy is another treatment for this disease.
 Only certain types of endometriosis, red or blister lesions, respond well to drug therapy though.
 The most commonly used drugs are GnRH analogues, Dimetriose, progestogens, either Duphaston or Provera and one of the contraceptive pills.

 Therapy that is really beneficial for people suffering from endometriosis is Acupuncture, it is known to reduce pain by 65%.
 Physiotherapy is really good for endometriosis as well.
 Exercising regularly, and having a healthy balanced diet, e.g. Paleo Diet is beneficial to your health when suffering with endometriosis and helps suppress it.